 • Alumni

-2. If I apply for a travel grant, am I guaranteed to receive approval?
+2. If I apply for a travel grant/exchange funding, am I guaranteed to receive approval?

 No. The selection process for travel grants is competitive.
 Aligning your application with travel grant objectives listed above and submitting a clear, comprehensive application will provide you with the best opportunity for success.